I Love Recipe

 The key to this sujebi (수제비) is dough resting.

-After kneading flour with Dashida (다시다) water, gradually adding it, the dough must be rested in a plastic bag in the refrigerator for at least 1 hour to achieve a chewy and soft texture.
+After gradually adding Dashida (다시다) water to flour and kneading, it must be placed in a plastic bag and rested in the refrigerator for at least 1 hour to achieve a chewy and soft texture.

-If the resting time is too short, the dough may break easily and have a rough texture, so be sure to follow the recommended time.
+If the refrigeration time is too short, the dough may break apart and have a coarse texture, so be sure to follow the recommended time.

 The second point is to cook the potatoes first.

-Since potatoes take longer to cook than other vegetables, it's crucial to add them to boiling water first and cook for about 3 minutes before tearing in the sujebi (수제비) dough.
+Since potatoes take longer to cook than other vegetables, it's important to add them to boiling water first and cook for about 3 minutes before tearing in the sujebi (수제비) dough.

 This ensures all ingredients cook evenly and harmonize in flavor.

-Finally, when tearing in the sujebi (수제비) pieces, make sure they are thin, not too thick, so they cook quickly and are tender to eat.
+Finally, when tearing the sujebi (수제비) dough, tear it thinly, not too thick, so it cooks quickly and is soft to eat.

 👨🍳 Directions